kimjoar/nk-sandbox/README.md

 One thing we need to make sure of is how to propagate the state into Angular apps.

+## Source-of-truth

+To make it clear: We _won't_ strictly have one source-of-truth.
+Core _will_, but plugins and apps own their own state.
+However, we "copy" the _public_ state into Core to make it available for other plugins and apps.

+Something we need to explore: I worry about loops.
+Plugin A sets new state, Core pulls it, re-renders Plugin A, which trigger a new update, Core pulls, etc.

 # Communication

 We need to handle communication from core to plugin, from plugin to core,